 If you are looking for the best water softener, here is a quick 3 step plan to avoid issues when you buy a water softener.
 The following are 3 of the biggest mistakes people make when buying a water softening machine.

-- Have you discovered if you have enough space for the water softener?
-It seems an obvious question, but where will you put it?
+- Have you checked to see if you have enough space for the water softener?
+It seems an obvious question, but where will you put it within each reach of plumbing, pipes etc?
 Find the right place in your home where the water softener will go.
-It can not be anywhere with a fluctuating temperature and ideally has easy access.
+Also, to can not be anywhere with a fluctuating temperature and ideally has easy access.
 Keep in mind that you also need enough space to carry out regular maintenance and to clean the device.

 - Do you know if you really need a water softeners OR a water filter.
 The best way to find out is to have a complete test on your water.
 Take a test to see how hard your water is and another to see if your water is contaminated.
 The results will help you decide what you really need.